Archynetys Live news trend intelligence

 James Webb Space Telescope forecasts extreme weather on exoplanet that rains rubies and sapphires

-The James Webb Space Telescope has revealed extreme weather conditions on a distant exoplanet, including rain made of rubies and sapphires.
+The James Webb Space Telescope has detected an extreme exoplanet where temperature asymmetries create weather that rains rubies and sapphires.

 11sources